 If you want the comfort of trackies while still upholding a level of chic, knit is our absolute go-to.
 Thankfully Glue Store is selling some gorgeous ones that look great with a simple jumper or crisp white shirt.

-The pants trend swinging back from spray-on skinny legs to the full 90s skater vibes of baggy trousers has meant a huge spike in comfy-and-nice pants.
-My workmate Jack swears by these painter pants from Stan Ray that look like they’d benefit from a wallet chain.
+The full 90s skater-esque baggy trousers trend has meant that there’s been a huge spike in comfy-and-nice pants.
+My friend swears by these painter pants from Stan Ray that look like they’d benefit from a wallet chain.

 Though you can only buy these at the Dejour Jeans shop in Brunswick in Melbourne’s inner north, making the trip there to pick up a pair of jeans (or two) that are literally tailored to your body is well worth it.
 I usually go for the $55 super high-waisted skinny jeans and get the cuffs cut right up so they fit my tiny legs, and they fit like a glove after a little bit of wearing in.